ARUMHC/CHMURA-projects/Projects/YT-Dashboard/README.md

-### Dashboard analyzing and presentinginformation about the history of viewed videos on YouTube
+# Dashboard analyzing and presenting information about the history of viewed videos on YouTube
 To open the app simply open the link: https://tomaszewskipatryk.github.io/YT_Dashboard/

 To make the app work, you will have to import you own YouTube data which you can aquire using GoogleTakout or import our example data located in 'example-data' directory